JosuaKrause/curl-chk/readme.md

 WARNING: 1 of 2 computed checksums did NOT match
 ```

+The shown checksums are the actual checksums of the downloaded files.
 The warning line only appears if at least one of the checks failed.

 Example calls: